AirZT11/dc-web-100818/46-intro-to-redux/README.md

 ## Challenge

 Add buttons, actions, and cases to your reducer so that we can increment and decrement by `+3` and `-5`

+# Remaining Issues

+- gross subscription
+  - have to set it up
+  - rerenders all components on any store change
+  - not expressive
+- not modular - all in one page
+- need some way of connecting to the store
+- if / else if (fixed with switch)
+- how to deal with many keys and many actions?
+- easy to make typos in action strings
+- how to parameterize actions to make them more abstract / general?
+  - add more keys! (corresponding handling in the reducer)